awsdocs/amazon-ec2-user-guide/doc_source/memory-optimized-instances.md

 + R6g and R6gd instances feature an AWS Graviton2 processor based on 64\-bit Arm architecture\.
 + High memory instances \(`u-6tb1.metal`, `u-9tb1.metal`, and `u-12tb1.metal`\) are the first instances to be powered by an eight\-socket platform with the latest generation Intel Xeon Platinum 8176M \(Skylake\) processors that are optimized for mission\-critical enterprise workloads\.
 High Memory instances with 18 TB and 24 TB of memory \(`u-18tb1.metal` and `u-24tb1.metal`\) are the first instances powered by an 8\-socket platform with 2nd Generation Intel Xeon Scalable 8280L \(Cascade Lake\) processors\.
 + X1e and X1 instances feature up to 128 vCPUs and are powered by four Intel Xeon E7\-8880 v3 processors that feature high\-memory bandwidth and larger L3 caches to boost the performance of in\-memory applications\.
++ X2idn and X2iedn instances feature Intel Xeon Scalable processors \(Ice Lake\)\.
+They are certified by SAP for running Business Suite on HANA, SAP S/4HANA, Data Mart Solutions on HANA, Business Warehouse on HANA, SAP BW/4HANA, and SAP NetWeaver workloads with anyDB in production environments\.
+For more information, see [Certified and Supported SAP HANA Hardware](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/#/solutions?filters=v:deCertified;ve:23)\.
 + X2iezn instances feature a custom Intel Xeon Scalable processor \(Cascade Lake\)\.
 + Instances built on the Nitro System have the following requirements:
   + [NVMe drivers](nvme-ebs-volumes.md) must be installed